nesst-lab/comppedagogy/startHere/worksheetA.md

 ----------------------------------------------------------------------------------
 #### Before going through this worksheet, you should:
 * Have a Mathworks account, and have accepted the invitation to the online MATLAB drive comppedagogy.
 * Have access to git bash (Windows) or have opened the program called 'terminal' (mac).
-SMAC and BLAB Lab members, use git bash on the lab computers.
+SMAC and BLAB Lab members: Use git bash on the lab computers.
 ----------------------------------------------------------------------------------
 ### Basic navigation and listing